menacit/virt_base_course/resources/lab/README.md

   - Utilize health checks and "depends\_on" to define startup order of containers/services

 - Verify that setup works as intended by executing the following validation steps:
-  - Execute "docker compose up --build" command on the Ubuntu VM to start the lab application
+  - Execute "docker compose up --build" command in the Ubuntu environment to start the application
   - Open a web browser on the host and access the lab application at "http://<UBUNTU\_IP>:1339/"
   - Add a drink recipe to favorites by clicking an "Add to favorites!" link
   - Ensure that "Number of favorites" on web page has been incremented by one